Is a verbal contract binding?

 When is a verbal contract not legal?

-The rules vary in different states and countries, but in the U.S. the following agreements require a written contract to be valid:
+The rules vary in different jurisdictions, states, countries and even between different types of contracts, but in the U.S. the following agreements require a written contract to be valid and are covered by federal law:

 - When the contract entails one party covering another’s debt obligations.